coredataengineers/CDE-BOOTCAMP/12_apache_kafka/00-Kafka-Overview/README.md

 Apache Kafka is a distributed event streaming platform designed for high-throughput, fault-tolerant, and scalable real-time data pipelines.
 Originally developed at LinkedIn and later open-sourced, Kafka has become the de facto standard for building modern data streaming architectures.

 Confluent Kafka is an enterprise-grade distribution of Apache Kafka that adds additional tools, services, and APIs to simplify deployment, monitoring, security, and integration.

+## What is Kafka?
+Kafka is fundamentally a publish-subscribe messaging system based on distributed commit logs.
+It enables applications to:

+Publish (write) streams of data (events, logs, metrics, etc.)

+Subscribe (read) those data streams in real-time

+Store data durably and reliably

+Process streams either in real-time or batch

+Kafka can handle trillions of events per day across thousands of clients.